Articles and Guidance on Business Sale

 There are many options to be considered when structuring a deal to close the sale of your business.
 The trick is coming up with a deal that beneﬁts both parties and provides incentives for the seller and buyer to sign.

-Due Diligence is important for both buyer and seller in a business sale transaction.
-Read this article about what is Due Diligence, and what is required the seller to prepare for it.
+Due Diligence is a business process that is important for both buyer and seller in a business sale transaction.
+Read about what is Due Diligence, and what is required the seller to prepare for it.

-This may be the first time to sell a business, a major step for you.
-You want to be sure that you are covering all your bases before, during and after the negotiations.
+This may be the first time to selling a business.
+You want to be sure that you're covering all the bases before, during, and after the negotiations with the buyer.

-Selling a business, legal papers discussed: Non Disclosure Agreement, Letter of Intent, Term Sheet, Business Sale Agreement and Bill of Sale.
+Required legal documents for business sale: Non-Disclosure Agreement, Letter of Intent, Term Sheet, Business Sale Agreement, and Bill of Sale.

-An expert-article about how to avoid pitfalls when closing the business for sale deal.
-Topics included: negotiating the deal, getting paid, deal closure, communications and transition.
+Read about how to avoid pitfalls and mistakes when closing business sale.
+Topics included: negotiating the deal, getting paid, deal closure, communication and transition issues.

 There are two skillsets that are particularly welcome additions to a business sale team namely, legal and financial.
 It’s common for business owners to use qualified Attorneys and Accountants on a periodic basis.

 Read about in-exhaustive things expected in any background check not just of the potential business owner but corporate entity involved in the acquisition; screening a potential future owner of your company.